TommyMandex/ListMagic/README.md

 # ListMagic
 Get every word from root domain and make your own targeted subdomain wordlist.
 Works with amass to enumerate subdomains, then grabs every word before the dot as far as to a 5th level subdomain.
+Combine this tool with massdns, dnscan or anything of your choice!

 ## Couple know-before's:
 - You **need** amass, which can be installed with the "dep.sh" file.